sf-wdi-19-20/staging-modules/w2_d1_2_jquery_forms_app/README.md

 	└── style.css
 	```

+1. Add Bootstrap's CSS to your project, and create a `div` with class `container` to hold the page's content.
+You can start with the [Bootstrap boilerplate](https://github.com/sf-wdi-19-20/modules/blob/master/w1_d2_2_bootstrap_css/bootstrap_boilerplate/index.html), but edit it to only contain one content column.
+We'll use a class `col-md-offset-3` to center the column.

 1. Add jQuery to your project with a CDN.
-1. Add Bootstrap's CSS to your project, and create a `div` with class `container` to hold the page's content.

 ###Stretch Challenge
 1. Curious why we often add stylesheets in the `<head>` and scripts at the end of the `<body>`?
 See [Yahoo's Performance Rules](https://developer.yahoo.com/performance/rules.html).